lmbxmu/ABCPruner/README.md

   --reset               Reset the directory?
   --resume RESUME       Load the model from the specified checkpoint.
   --refine REFINE       Path to the model to be fine tuned.
-  --arch ARCH           Architecture of model. default:vgg --cfg CFG             Detail architecuture of model. default:vgg16 --num_epochs NUM_EPOCHS
+  --arch ARCH           Architecture of model. default:vgg,resnet,googlenet,densenet --cfg CFG             Detail architecuture of model. default:vgg16, resnet18/34/50(imagenet),resnet56/110(cifar),googlenet,densenet
+  --num_epochs NUM_EPOCHS
                         The num of epochs to train. default:150 --train_batch_size TRAIN_BATCH_SIZE